AvgZing/KitPvP/README.md

 64 Cooked Chicken (OOOH)<br>
 32 Baked Potatoes<br>
 2 maps<br>
+Jump Boost for Max Time (For jumping higher to climb the mountains!) <BR>

 ### Ninja Stuff Recieved
 #### Really you're this cheap?
 You don't get any armor but you still get stone tools and a fair bit of food!